Visiting Wentworth Castle Gardens: What you need to know

 If you’re showing any of the symptoms of coronavirus, or if you've been in contact with anyone that has the virus in the last 14 days, please don’t visit.

-Toilets – including an accessible toilet – can be found at the Conservatory.
+Toilets – including an accessible toilet and baby changing – can be found at the Conservatory.
 These are sanitised by our staff team throughout the day.
 Please note that the toilets are approximately 700 metres on foot from the carpark.
+The toilets in the café will remain closed to visitors while government guidance on social distancing remains in place.

 The play area is back open.
 We are sanitising the play equipment twice a day and ask families to follow the guidance in order to keep everyone safe.

-The house at Wentworth Castle Gardens is not generally open to visitors.
+Wentworth Castle house is not generally open to visitors.
 This impressive building is home to Northern College, a residential college offering a range of different courses for students.

 The National Trust is for everyone, and we want to make it easy for visitors with disabilities to enjoy the places we care for.